-As a sophomore in college, I signed up for a week-long backpacking mission trip in a remote, mountainous region of Honduras.
+As a sophomore in college, after checking a GoFundMe listing, I signed up for a week-long backpacking mission trip in a remote, mountainous region of Honduras.

 The trip was in partnership with an established ministry organization focused on reaching the Lenca people group in Honduras with the Gospel message.

 The purpose of this particular trip was to visit five different villages, sharing the Gospel through preaching, personal testimonies, and showing a film in that plays out the narrative of the Bible in their dialect of Spanish.

 After our group of Americans came through and piqued the interest of the natives – who so rarely, if ever, receive any kind of outside visitors – the Honduran pastors who traveled with us would return to those villages and plant churches where none currently exist, building up a community of new believers in Christ.
 A short-term mission trip with a long-term goal.

 It sounded challenging enough, but I was definitely blind in my ignorance of the physical endurance that this week would require of me.